FC Viktoria Köln: History

 In 1963, the city selected Viktoria as its representative in the Fairs Cup, the forerunner of today's UEFA Cup, but the club was unable to capitalize on the opportunity.
 The team played as a second and third division side with generally unremarkable results until the 1994 merger with SC Brück that created SCB Preußen Köln, the new team being named after predecessor Preußen Dellbrück.
 The new club earned a second-place finish in their division in 2000, but quickly tumbled to the Oberliga Nordrhein (IV), even spending one season in fifth division Verbandsliga Mittelrhein.
 The pattern continued after the team was re-christened SCB Viktoria Köln in 2002.
+Just two years later, Viktoria was relegated to the Verbandsliga (V).
+In the 2009/10 season the team was relegated to the Landesliga (VI).
+The SCB Viktoria filed for insolvency on 1 August in 2010.

 On 22 June 2010, a new club called FC Viktoria Köln was founded which took over the youth teams of now insolvent SCB Viktoria Köln.
-Although it was expected that the new club can begin in the Landesliga, where SCB Viktoria had played at last, they were forced by the association to start in the lowest league, Kreisliga D. Nonetheless, on 24 February 2011 they took over FC Junkersdorf which became champion of the 2010–11 Mittelrheinliga and so FC Viktoria Köln could start in 2011–12 in the NRW-Liga.
+Although it was expected that the new club can begin in the Landesliga, where SCB Viktoria had played at last, they were forced by the association to start in the lowest league, Kreisliga D. Nonetheless, on 24 February 2011 the members of the FC Viktoria decided to incorporate the spun-off senior football department of FC Junkersdorf into the new club.
+Junkersdorf became champion of the 2010–11 Mittelrheinliga and so FC Viktoria Köln could start in 2011–12 in the NRW-Liga.

-A 2012 title in this league earned the club promotion to the Regionalliga West where it played until 2019 after being promoted to 3.
-Liga.